In my music I seek to explore impressions and emotions rather than a logical order.

 Karl Prybyloski, composer and pianist, is best known for creating maritime atmosphere in his piano compositions.
-His recognizable style, that combines an excellent classical piano technique with wild impressionist freedom, gives his music a unique language, in which he expresses his fascination by water movements and ocean.
+His recognizable style, that combines an excellent classical piano technique with wild improvisational skills.
+This translates into an impressionist freedom and gives his music a unique language where he expresses his fascination by water movements and ocean.

-Karl's audiences are captivated by his unusual impressionist, spacious sound and live improvising, which, according to him, is the biggest achievement an artist can offer to his audience: a real time music creation inspired by a moment, space and life experiences.
+Karl's listeners are captivated by his spacious sound and live improvising, which, according to him, is the biggest achievement an artist can offer to his audience: a real time music creation inspired by a moment, space and life experiences.

 Karl studied classical piano in Poland, Portugal and the UK, where he engaged in jazz studies at Morley College under Sarah Dhillon’s supervision and took classes of performance with a British conductor Quentin Clare.

-He co-operated with such artists as Brazilian jazz pianist Marcelle Barretto, Australian mezzo-soprano Jane Frith, composer Alejanro Bonatto who inspired him further to develop his improvisational skills.
+He co-operated with such artists as Brazilian jazz pianist Marcelle Barretto, Australian mezzo-soprano Jane Frith, composer Alejandro Bonatto who inspired him further to develop his improvisational skills.

 Karl’s piano unique piano style falls between French impressionists and the strength of Rachmaninoff.
 His musical interest of evoking water in his piano compositions led him to such prestigious stages as Place des Arts in Montreal, Berlin Philharmoniker, Théâtre de l'Île-Saint-Louis in Paris or St John Smith Square in London.

-He is currently composing my first piano sonata and, simultaneously, transcribing into music sheets my best improvisations, hoping to publish them soon.
+He is currently composing my first piano sonata and, simultaneously, working on his first music film score.